kimisak/Latex-Expanded-Thesis-Template/README.md

 5. Start writing!

 # Expanded:
+- Explanations on how to switch from easy-PDF-reading (oneside) to print-as-a-book (twoside),
+- Explanations on how to change font-size from normal 11pt to 12pt,
+- Setting to set 1.5 in 'linjeavstand',
 - Paragraphs instead of indents,
 - Single-space at the beginning of sentences: `This is a sentence.
 This is another one.` vs. `This is a sentence.
 This is another one.`
 - Glossaries and Acronyms,